Skip to content

-Test the 4% rule and other withdrawal strategies.
-Model how long your retirement portfolio will last under different rates, inflation assumptions, and market return scenarios.
+Test the 4% rule and other withdrawal strategies to model how long your retirement portfolio lasts under different rates, inflation, and market returns.

 Portfolio is sustainable!